Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Properties of the Optimal Policy

 The inequality holds because $\phi(\Delta(i,\bar{i}^{d}))$ is evaluated at $u=u(i,\bar{i}^{d})$ rather than at the optimal policy $u=u(i-1,\bar{i}^{d})$, and therefore it results in a higher than the optimal cost which yields an upper bound.

 (2) Similarly

-This inequality holds also for a similar argument. \(\Box\)
+This inequality holds also by a similar argument. \(\Box\)

-We next use Lemmas 1 and 2 to prove three monotonicity properties of $\Delta(i,\bar{i}^{d})$ with respect to $y(t)$, $i(t)$, $e(t)$.
-Properties of $\Delta(i,\bar{i}^{d})$ shown so far are used to prove the main Theorem about the optimal policy at the end of this section.
+Lemma 1 and Lemma 2 provide the monotonicity property as well as bounds on $\phi(\cdot)$ function differences between adjacent states.
+We next use these bounds to prove three monotonicity properties of $\Delta(i,\bar{i}^{d})$ with respect to state space parameter changes in RSR signal value $y$, current aggregated demand $i$, and tracking error $e$.
+Properties of $\Delta(i,\bar{i}^{d})$ will be used to prove the main Theorem on the structure of the optimal policy at the end of the section.